Japanese Vocabulary & Reading Practice: Hiroshima and Nagasaki

 “The hypocenters of both Hiroshima and Nagasaki are presently serving as Peace Memorial Parks.
 On August 6th and 9th, respectively, ceremonies are held in each park to mourn the victims of the atomic bombings and pray for eternal peace.
 As citizens of the only country to have been hit by an atomic bomb, not only residents of the two cities, but many Japanese people, hope for a world free of war and nuclear weapons.”

-These are just 3 of many news articles and other media about the atomic bombings that you can read, watch, or discuss to learn more.
-Some are more graphic than others, some are geared toward children, and others for adults.
+These are just 3 of many authentic news articles and other media about the atomic bombings that you can read, watch, or discuss to learn more.
+Some are more graphic than others.
+Some are geared toward children, and others for adults.
+A lot of them are great for intermediate and advanced Japanese language learners who want to practice reading and expand their vocabulary.

 If you’re looking for non-news resources, I recommend listening to Setsuko Thurlow.
 She is a bilingual hibakusha, a survivor from Hiroshima who lives in Canada.
+Listening to survivors speak directly about their experiences can also be a meaningful way to practice listening comprehension while learning more about this important history.
 And if you’re visiting Japan, I’d like to recommend the museum in Hiroshima.
 I’ve been a few times myself, and it’s not easy going through it, but it’s a valuable experience that you really can’t get anywhere else.

-Thank you for joining me in this first instalment of "Let's talk about it in Japanese 「日本語でも話そう」” where we look at a wider range of topics, including politics and social justice, not covered in classrooms or textbooks in order to empower Japanese language learners - like yourself - so that you can widen your scope of conversation, learning, and understanding.
+Thank you for joining me in this first instalment of "Let's talk about it in Japanese 「日本語でも話そう」” where we use authentic Japanese materials to look at a wider range of topics, including politics and social justice, not covered in classrooms or textbooks in order to empower Japanese language learners - like yourself - so that you can widen your scope of conversation, learning, and understanding.
 I hope you found today’s topic meaningful.

 Please feel free to share your thoughts with me in the comments below.
 Thank you!